apache/directory-fortress-core/README.txt

   - WARNING log messages are good as these are negative tests in action:
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 9.
-Instructions to run the openldap-fortress-core command line interpreter (CLI) utility using 'cli' target
+Instructions to run the command line interpreter (CLI) utility using 'cli' target
 ###################################################################################

 a. from FORTRESS_HOME enter the following command: